zglu/ivis/README.md

 ## License

-IVIS is released under the CC-BY-NC 4.0 license.
+IVIS is released under the CC-BY-NC 4.0 license and MIT License.